jenglund/rlship-tools/README.md

   - Updated response.Error function to use a consistent format expected by tests
   - Improved error handling in the service layer to properly return models.ErrNotFound and models.ErrForbidden

-- ✅ **Tribe Handler CreateTribe Test**:
+- ✅ **Tribe Handler Tests**:
-  - Fixed validation errors by adding Type and Visibility fields to the request
+  - Fixed CreateTribe test by adding Type and Visibility fields to the request
   - Fixed nil pointer dereference by ensuring the Metadata field is never nil
-  - Updated the CreateTribe handler to properly handle user_id from both UUID and string formats
-  - Fixed test setup to properly set authentication context with correct user ID

-### Remaining Issues

-#### Critical Issues:

-1. **Other Tribe Handler Tests Failing**:
-   - GetTribe, UpdateTribe, DeleteTribe, AddMember, and ListMembers tests are still failing
-   - Error: "error creating tribe: pq: invalid input value for enum tribe_type: """
-   - Need to update these tests to properly set the required enum values
+  - Updated handler tests (GetTribe, UpdateTribe, DeleteTribe, AddMember, ListMembers) to properly initialize the BaseModel fields
+  - Fixed routing issues in test endpoints by ensuring the path includes the nested '/tribes' route correctly
+  - Fixed other tribe tests by ensuring proper Type and Visibility fields in the Tribe struct

 ## Development Guidance